sanjay-ab/voice-search-project/README.md

 While speech-based search systems could offer a valuable alternative, the limited resources available for unwritten languages mean that they are rarely supported.
 To address this issue, this project explores different methods of producing a voice search system for low-resource unwritten languages, using transfer learning.
 The search task is formulated as a spoken Query-by-Example task.
-Models are trained/tested on Tamil and then tested directly on Gormati, an unwritten Indic language, without finetuning.
+Models are trained/tested on various indic languages, including Tamil, Telugu and Gujarati, and then tested directly on Gormati, an unwritten Indic language, without finetuning.
 Each system uses different speech representations and uses cosine similarity matching to match queries and documents.
-This code was written as part of an MSc dissertation.
 All work is my own, except that found in the folders: voice_search_server and speechseqembeddings, which are slightly modified from their originals:  [[1]](#1) and [[2]](#2), respectively.

+This work was published at EMNLP 2025 here: https://aclanthology.org/2025.findings-emnlp.1224/

+Citation: Sanjay Booshanam, Kelly Chen, Ondrej Klejch, Thomas Reitmaier, Dani Kalarikalayil Raju, Electra Wallington, Nina Markl, Jennifer Pearson, Matt Jones, Simon Robinson, and Peter Bell.
+2025.
+Spoken Document Retrieval for an Unwritten Language: A Case Study on Gormati.
+In Findings of the Association for Computational Linguistics: EMNLP 2025, pages 22497–22509, Suzhou, China.
+Association for Computational Linguistics.

 ## Description of each system
 Each system converts queries and documents into vector representations and compares them using a method based on cosine similarity.